teamdeeson/codex/docs/working-at-deeson/taking-leave.md

 ##Compassionate leave

 In some situations compassionate leave may be granted at the discretion of a Director -  for example in the event of the death of an immediate family member or grandparent.

-##Charity days

-We provide paid time off to staff who want to volunteer for a charity/good cause.

-The guidelines are:

-- you must be volunteering for a registered charity or an organisation that operates by comparable principles
-- you need to let colleagues know what you intend to do and what you actually did.
-This is to encourage others and give insight.
-You may be asked to write a blog to illustrate the activity.
-- there are up to three charity days per calendar year per person.
-- the activity should be discussed with a director in advance and recorded in Bamboo.